andrewharvey/abs2pgsql/README.md

 [asgs2pgsql](https://github.com/andrewharvey/asgs2pgsql).
 For these data releases you will need to have loaded the asgs schema into your database.

+## 2011 Census Datapack
+This repository contains my work so far in loading the ABS Census 2011 DataPack data into PostgreSQL.
+It is still a work in progress.
+I'm publishing now because it is my entry at govhack.org, but I wouldn't recommend you use it just yet before I can clean it up post-event.
+Thanks.

 # Preparation
 All scripts expect you to set up PG* environment variables.
 These are used to control which PostgreSQL database, hostname, port, username, etc. is used to